 F1 2024 Dutch Grand Prix weather forecast - latest today from Zandvoort

-F1 returns to action this weekend, with the Dutch Grand Prix at Circuit Zandvoort kicking off the second half of the 2024 season.
+F1 returns from summer break this weekend, with the Dutch Grand Prix marking the first of the season's final 10 rounds.

-Last time out at Spa, George Russell's victory was snatched away after being disqualified for a weight infringement, handing team-mate Lewis Hamilton his second win of the year and his105th overall.
+Last year's race witnessed heavy rain downpours and a late red flag with just a handful of laps to go.
+Despite this, Max Verstappen maintained his lead after the restart, securing a home win and matching Sebastian Vettel's record of nine straight victories.

-F1 HEADLINES: Horner faces major dilemma as Red Bull struck by RESTRICTION setback
+As F1 returns to Zandvoort this weekend, the Dutchman will be hoping to reclaim his on-track dominance and secure his eighth win of the season after facing a brief dry spell and going four races in a row without a victory.

 Dutch Grand Prix weather forecast